 Our flexible residency program allows residents to tailor their experiences to meet their individual career goals.
-The residency year is divided into 12 rotations, most of which are one month long.
-Residents are also evaluated longitudinally on project, presentations, research, and practice experience (staffing).
+The residency year is divided into 12 rotations, most of which are 4 weeks long.
+Residents are also evaluated longitudinally on practice management, presentations, research, and practice experience (staffing).

 Additional highlights include: